-The Company is a mineral exploration company focused on the acquisition and exploration of mineral resource properties, primarily in the states of Nevada and Montana, or Canada.
+The Company is a mineral exploration company focused on the acquisition and exploration of mineral resource properties, primarily gold and silver prospects in the US States of Nevada and Montana.

-The Company is a reporting issuer in the Provinces of British Columbia and Ontario and its common shares trade on the Canadian Securities Exchange ("CSE") under the symbol PMC, and on the OTC QB Market in the United States under the trading symbol PMCCF.
+The Company is a reporting issuer in the Provinces of British Columbia and Ontario and its common shares trade on the Canadian Securities Exchange ("CSE") under the symbol PMC, and on the OTCQB Market in the United States under the trading symbol PMCCF.